nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 7. The `LogicManger` then call setAddressBook method of `ModelManager` with the `AddressBook` which will reset the current `AddressBook` to that.
 8. The `LogicManger` will also call switchAddressBook method of `StorageManager` with the new `AddressBookStorage`.

-The following sequence diagram shows how the sort operation works:

 ### 4.6.3 Delete Address Book

 1. The `AbDeleteCommandParser` parse the name of the address book that is to be deleted to into a `Path` to that address book.